-All the booking is done online and you can skip lines.
+All the booking is done online, and you can skip lines.

 Yes, there are no hidden costs here.
 The audio guide is also available in Spanish, Catalan, German, French, Italian, Portuguese, Russian, Chinese, Korean, and Japanese.

 Yes.
-Visitors with a 33% disability can get discounted La Pedrera tickets for €16.50 while those with a 65%+ disability can enter free of charge.
+Visitors with a 33% disability can get discounted La Pedrera tickets for €16.50, while those with a 65%+ disability can enter free.

 You’ll be required to show relevant accreditation at ticket windows.

-Can disabled visitors get the full experience?
+Can disabled visitors get the full experience at Casa Milà?

-Yes and no. The public parts of the house itself are fully adapted for disabled visitors though the roof terrace unfortunately is not due to the uneven terrain.
+Yes and no. The public parts of the house itself are fully adapted for disabled visitors though the roof terrace, unfortunately, is not due to the uneven terrain.

-No. You’re free to stay all day if you like but the average tour should take about 90 minutes.
+No. You’re free to stay all day if you like, but the average tour should take about 90 minutes.

 I’ve shown you how to get fast lane access by buying Casa Mila tickets in advance online.
 And I’ve left you with a bunch of tips.
 But it doesn’t end here – if you have any questions about your Barcelona holiday, I am here.